 The residents maintain a small museum in an old Etruscan cave.
 The artifacts in the museum are fairly recent – perhaps from the 18 & 1900’s.

 Civita sits on a soft tufo susceptible to erosion, apparently making maintenance of foundations and buildings a continuous process.
 One of the techniques that I see used quite often in Italy is to run long iron rods through a building with wedges on each end.
 The rods keep the building walls from pulling away and heading downhill.
 The wedges keep tension on the rods.
 I’ve seen buildings with large (1 1/2″ diameter) rods through the entire length of a building, wedged on each end.

-On the one hand it would be really cool to live in an old building perched on a cliff high above a canyon.
-On the other hand, if I lived in a building like that I’d be measuring the width of the foundation cracks every day and laying awake at night thinking about what would happen in an earthquake.
+On the one hand it would be cool to live in an old building perched on a cliff high above a canyon.
+On the other hand, if I lived in a building like that I’d be measuring the width of the foundation cracks every day and lying awake at night thinking about what would happen in an earthquake.

 We parked in Bagnoregio, about 2km from Civita.
 On the walk back to our car the back wall of this building caught my eye.
 No idea why, but it did.